ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

+## Note:

+This is hacky as hell, come back later I'm making an actually clean version.

 These nodes are to edit the text weights, so to customize how the prompts will be interpreted.

 The category in is "advanced" and something like "CLIP surgery"